Alaxe/judgeSystem/README.md

       (you can mess with the parameters if you want)

 Adittional Notes:
-  * If you use the register functionlity(you probably would) you need to change the SMTP info in judgeSystem/setting.py
+  * You need to create a judgeSystem/sens.py to include the email, password and domain of the system.
   * This project is using a precompiled version of isolate sandbox(https://github.com/cms-dev/isolate).
 You may need to compile it on your own.
 (The system uses judge/isolate for all it's tesing)